xiaosuo/aerospike-server/README.md

 	$ git submodule update --init

-As this project uses submodules, downloading via Github's "download zip" button does not work.
+*Note:*  As this project uses submodules, the source archive downloadable via GitHub's `Download ZIP` button will not build unless the correct revision of each submodule is first manually installed in the appropriate `modules` subdirectory.

 ## Building Aerospike